nesfit/bonnet-ics-library/detano/README.md

 - `src` Source codes of the tool support
 - `doc` Source code documentation
+- `experimental` scripts for evaluation

-### Citing
+### Publications

+The tool suite is based on the following papers:

-**Efficient Modelling of ICS Communication For Anomaly Detection Using Probabilistic Automata**.
+* **Efficient Modelling of ICS Communication For Anomaly Detection Using Probabilistic Automata**.
 Petr Matoušek, Vojtěch Havlena, and Lukáš Holík.
-In
-*Proceedings of IFIP/IEEE International Symposium on Integrated Network Management*.
+In *Proceedings of IFIP/IEEE International Symposium on Integrated Network
+Management*.
 ISBN 978-3-903176-32-4.
+2021
-2021 ([pdf](http://dl.ifip.org/db/conf/im/im2021/210993.pdf))
+([pdf](http://dl.ifip.org/db/conf/im/im2021/210993.pdf))